 Peter Perry is a lifelong Maryland resident, and has traveled the world teaching and performing music.
-He is currently in his twenty-fourth consecutive year as Instrumental Music Director at Richard Montgomery High School in Rockville, Maryland.
-Here he conducts the: Chamber Orchestra, Concert Orchestra, Pit Orchestra, Wind Ensemble, Jazz Ensemble, Concert Band, and Marching Band.
-These ensembles consistently receive critical acclaim on local, state, and national levels.
+He is currently in his twenty-fifth consecutive year as Instrumental Music Director at Richard Montgomery High School in Rockville, Maryland.
+Here he conducts the: Chamber Orchestra, Concert Orchestra, Advanced Orchestra, Pit Orchestra, Jazz Ensemble, Symphonic Band, Concert Band, and Marching Band.
+These ensembles consistently receive critical acclaim on local, state, national, and international levels.

 He holds a Doctor of Musical Arts degree in Music Education from Shenandoah Conservatory, as well as a Master’s Degree in Music Education-Instrumental Conducting Concentration, and a Bachelor of Science Degree-Instrumental Music Education, both from the University of Maryland.
 While at the University of Maryland, Dr. Perry was awarded the prestigious Creative and Performing Arts Scholarship in Music.